oflatt/bearlydancing/README.md

 ## setting up the environment

-Download a version of python 3.
+Install python 3.

+Make sure that pip is installed- type pip (or try pip3)

 Run python setup.py.
-If the pip library is missing, run pip install pip.

 Do not run setup.py from IDLE- there seems to be a bug that causes ultra-slow download speeds.